Top Examples of Return on Equity

 Consider the following details.

 Mr. Smith runs an FMCG distribution business called Smith and Sons.
-A few financial details of the company are given below.
+A few financial details of the company as of 31st March 2019 are given below.
 Calculate the ROE.

 The net income for the period is arrived by deducting the expenses from income